Skip to main content Skip to navigation Skip to footer

 After fork, the secrets list is empty

 Remember the trap?
-Fork the repo and look:
+Fork the repo and look.

-time rdc repo fork --parent my-app --tag test -m my-server
+rdc repo fork --parent my-app --tag test --machine <machine-name>

-time rdc repo secret list --name my-app:test
+rdc repo secret list --name my-app:test

 Empty.